Necanicum River: Ecology and conservation

 The Necanicum River watershed is important breeding, rearing, and spawning grounds for several anadromous salmonids including chinook salmon (Oncorhynchus tshawytscha), coho salmon (O. kisutch), chum salmon (O. keta), steelhead (O. mykiss irideus), and sea-run cutthroat trout (O. clarki clarki).
 Resident cutthroat trout, rainbow trout (the stream resident form of O. mykiss irideus) and Pacific lamprey (Entosphenous tridentatus) are also present in the Necanicum River.

-Coho salmon use the entire Necanicum River watershed, including all of the subwatersheds but despite this extensive coho habitat, the coho population is now small.
-Recent intensive spawning surveys from 1990 to 2000 indicate that only about 600 fish (range 185 to 1135) now use the river.
+Coho salmon use the entire Necanicum River watershed, including all of the subwatersheds, but despite this extensive coho habitat, the coho population is now small.
+Intensive spawning surveys from 1990 to 2000 indicated that only about 600 fish (range 185 to 1135) use the river.
 Coho salmon prefer streams with a high degree of structural complexity, including the presence of large woods, flood plains, braided channels, beaver ponds, and occasionally lakes.
 Anthropogenic activities, including timber harvest, mining, water withdrawals, livestock grazing, road construction, stream channelization, diking of wetlands, and urbanization have damaged this critical habitat.
 In the mid-1800s, three tribes of Native Americans would gather in the Necanicum estuary each fall to harvest salmon.

-In 2006, the Thompson Creek-Stanley Marsh wetland restoration project of the North Coast Land Conservancy began opening ditches that border 80 acre of pasture so that it can be restored to a functioning Sitka spruce (Picea sitchensis) wetland.
-Addition of large woody debris and plantings of native willow, alder, spruce, and other wetland vegetation have attracted beaver who have built several dams, accelerating the conversion of the man-made pasture back to wetland.
+In 2006, the Thompson Creek-Stanley Marsh wetland restoration project of the North Coast Land Conservancy began opening ditches that border 80 acre of pasture to restore a functioning Sitka spruce (Picea sitchensis) wetland.
+Addition of large woody debris and plantings of native willow, alder, spruce, and other wetland vegetation have attracted beavers who have built several dams, accelerating the transition to wetland.
 Coho salmon populations are already increasing on Thompson Creek, a tributary of Neawanna Creek.
-By using beavers to do most of the work instead of using the usual excavation and restoration techniques for wetlands mitigation, the project cost was reduced by an estimated $60,000 to $80,000.
+Beaver activity, supplementing excavation and restoration techniques, reduced the project cost by an estimated $60,000 to $80,000.